AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/use-lists/view-items-in-a-list.md

 ---
 navigation-topic: use-lists
-title: Get started with lists in Adobe Workfront
+title: Get started with lists in [!DNL Adobe Workfront]
-description: You can view lists of objects in Adobe Workfront to get information about them, such as their start and due dates, users assigned to them, and other objects that are associated with them.
+description: You can view lists of objects in [!DNL Adobe Workfront] to get information about them, such as their start and due dates, users assigned to them, and other objects that are associated with them.
 feature: Get Started with Workfront
 author: Lisa
 exl-id: d4262b8e-bbe0-4ac2-8f1f-5d32541311c8
 ---
-# Get started with lists in Adobe Workfront
+# Get started with lists in [!DNL Adobe Workfront]

 <!--
 {{highlighted-preview}}
 -->

-You can view lists of objects in Adobe Workfront to get information about them, such as their start and due dates, users assigned to them, and other objects that are associated with them.
+You can view lists of objects in [!DNL Adobe Workfront] to get information about them, such as their start and due dates, users assigned to them, and other objects that are associated with them.

 The following are some characteristics of lists in Workfront:

 * Lists refresh automatically every five minutes to update information that other users in the system are updating elsewhere.
-* Some areas in Workfront are preconfigured with default lists of objects.
+* Some areas in [!DNL Workfront] are preconfigured with default lists of objects.

    You can customize most of these preconfigured lists.

-* A Workfront administrator can create custom lists to apply to various areas of Workfront.
+* A [!DNL Workfront] administrator can create custom lists to apply to various areas of Workfront.

    For more information about creating system-level lists, see the article [Create, edit, and share default filters, views, and groupings](../../../administration-and-setup/set-up-workfront/configure-system-defaults/create-and-share-default-fvgs.md).

 ## Access requirements